-With twenty resistance level options, you will have no trouble finding one that is perfect for your current level of fitness.
-You will have plenty of scope to move on to more challenging workouts as you become fitter and mix things up for faster gains by doing interval training.
+With twenty resistance-level options, you will have no trouble finding one perfect for your current fitness level.
+And you will have plenty of scope to move on to more challenging workouts as you become fitter and mix things up for faster gains by doing interval training.

-With this model, you can monitor your heart rate using either the included chest strap or the pulse grips that are located on the handlebars.
+With this model, you can monitor your heart rate using either the included chest strap or the pulse grips in the handlebars.

-All of your workout metrics can be viewed on a large easy-to-read LCD monitor.
+Your workout metrics will be viewable on a large, easy-to-read LCD monitor.
 Your stats can also be uploaded and stored for reference.

-In the next section of this Bowflex Max Trainer M7 review, we will look at its key features.
+The next section of this Bowflex Max Trainer M7 review will look at its key features.